 The CESS Public Outreach Award is presented to an individual, a group of individuals, or an organization in recognition of extraordinary work that makes knowledge of Central Eurasia accessible to a broad audience.
 The award is accompanied by a $500 monetary prize.
-The award is granted every two years, beginning in 2015; the next award will be given in 2021.
+The award is granted every two years, beginning in 2015; the next award is open to nominations and will be given in 2023.

 An interdisciplinary panel of scholars of Central Eurasia—appointed by the CESS Executive Board—will consider the nominations for the Public Outreach Award on grounds of the accessibility and impact of the contribution in service (broadly defined) to the field of Central Eurasian Studies.